shezadkhan137/required/README.md

 [![Coverage Status](https://coveralls.io/repos/github/shezadkhan137/required/badge.svg?branch=master)](https://coveralls.io/github/shezadkhan137/required?branch=master)

 Required is a simple library which allows you to validate dependencies across multiple fields.
-The goal is to make writing things like Forms and Seralizers much easier by providing a declarative way to encode your complex validation logic.
+The goal is to make writing things like forms, seralizers and functions much easier by providing a declarative way to encode validation logic.
+It aims to:

-Most Forms and Serializers limit you to doing validation on a single field, and then have one single `clean` method where you can do muti-field validation logic.
-The problem with this is that if you have a large number of optional fields which depend on each other, your validation code can quickly become unreadable, unmaintainable and non-reusable.

-The aim of Required is to do the following:

--  To have a declarative way to encode validation logic
+-  Have a declarative way to encode validation logic
--  Allow you to maintain extremely complex multi field validation logic
+-  Allow you to maintain validation logic easily
 -  Allow you to reuse your validation logic easily
 -  Be flexible with what you want to validate